kadena-community/kadena.js/packages/libs/react-ui/README.md

 ### Dark Theme

-We are utilizing the [theming][6] feature from VE to create CSS color variables that invert depending on the selected theme.
-By default the theme will have colors suitable for light mode, but to add dark theme integration you can export `darkThemeClass` from @kadena/react-ui and use it with your theme provider.
+We are utilizing the [theming][6] feature from VE to create CSS color variables that invert depending on the selected theme (light/dark).
+By default, the theme will have colors suitable for light mode, but to add dark theme integration you can export `darkThemeClass` from **@kadena/react-ui** and use it with your theme provider.

 You can use "next-themes" to set this up in Next.js projects by wrapping `Component` with the `ThemeProvider` in `__app.tsx`